The Public-Private Partnership Law Review: Pakistan

 - the conversion of an existing four-lane super highway into a six-lane Karachi Hyderabad highway (investment of US$430 million), which has been in operation since 2017; and

 PPPs are also increasingly common at the provincial level.
-The Chief Minister of Punjab announced in July 2020 that several new PPPs would be initiated, including a clean drinking water project in the capital city Lahore, a vehicle fitness testing systems project and a zero waste material recovery project.9 By the end of the year, the Asian Development Bank and the government of Punjab had signed a memorandum of understanding to jointly promote PPPs in the healthcare sector.10 Sindh has multiple ongoing projects, including the Dhabeji special economic zone project and the education management organisations (EMO) project.11 The latter aims to outsource the management of public schools to credible organisations in the education sector and the former fosters the economic development of land in a rural part of the province.12 The provinces of Balochistan and Khyber Pakhtunkhwa have recently reformulated their respective PPP regimes.
-In 2018, Balochistan passed the Balochistan Public Private Partnership Act, 2018 (Balochistan PPP Act), and last year introduced an amendment bill to reduce legal ambiguities in the legislation.13 The Khyber Pakhtunkhwa Public Private Partnership Act, 2020 (KP PPP Act), passed just at the end of 2020, is currently in the process of being implemented.
+The Chief Minister of Punjab announced in July 2020 that several new PPPs would be initiated, including a clean drinking water project in the capital city Lahore, a vehicle fitness testing systems project and a zero waste material recovery project.8 By the end of the year, the Asian Development Bank and the government of Punjab had signed a memorandum of understanding to jointly promote PPPs in the healthcare sector.9 Sindh has multiple ongoing projects, including the Dhabeji special economic zone project and the education management organisations (EMO) project.10 The latter aims to outsource the management of public schools to credible organisations in the education sector and the former fosters the economic development of land in a rural part of the province.11 The provinces of Balochistan and Khyber Pakhtunkhwa have recently reformulated their respective PPP regimes.
+Balochistan passed the Balochistan Public Private Partnership Act, 2021 (the Balochistan PPP Act), and the Khyber Pakhtunkhwa Public Private Partnership Act, 2020 (the KP PPP Act) was passed at the end of 2020, and is currently in the process of being implemented.

-At the federal level, the 2020 Ordinance amending the 2017 PPP Act made several noteworthy changes to the law aimed at creating a more facilitative regulatory regime for PPPs.
+At the federal level, the 2021 Amendment Act amending the 2017 PPP Act made several noteworthy changes to the law aimed at creating a more facilitative regulatory regime for PPPs.
 Some key developments include:

 - lowering regulatory approval requirements for certain categories of projects that do not require governmental support;